MishaHusiuk/remote-contoller/README.md

     - Electron app to poll connection status to initiate websocket request after client acceps request - done
 - Production-ready
     - buy a domain - done
+    - macOS: accessibility safeguard on app startup - done
+    - build electron app for MacOS (M1) - done
+    - set app icon at built time

+    - build electron app for MacOS (Intel)
-    - build electron app for 2 platforms: MacOS and Windows
+    - build electron app for Windows
     - test electron app on Windows
     - host application in the cloud
     - upload electron app to s3 and make a web page for downloading it